- Creative Broomfield

-The City and County of Broomfield in partnership with the Arts, History and Cultural Council and Denver Botanic Gardens is happy to announce Creative Broomfield’s upcoming exhibit, Alebrijes Illuminados.
+The City and County of Broomfield in partnership with the Broomfield Library, Arts, History and Cultural Council and Denver Botanic Gardens is happy to announce Creative Broomfield’s upcoming exhibit, Alebrijes Iluminados.
 Starting March 1, 2023, there will be on display three magnificent Alebrijes puppets from Mexico for members of the community to enjoy at the Broomfield Library until March 31, 2023.

 To kick off the month-long exhibit, there will be two workshops at Broomfield schools, these events are private events.
-There will be a public workshop at the Broomfield Library Eisenhower room on Saturday, March 5, 2023.
+There will be a public workshop at the Broomfield Library Eisenhower room on Saturday, March 4, 2023 from 10 a.m. to noon.
 Children and adults will get the opportunity to hear from the Alebrije artists and create their own mini versions of the Alebrijes.
 Limited space and supplies are available.
 This event is free.
-The time for this event will be announced at a later time.

-Then on Sunday, March 5, 2023 at 2 p.m. the illuminated puppet pieces comes alive!
+Then on Sunday, March 5, 2023, at 2 p.m. the illuminated puppet pieces come alive!
 These puppets will be showcased for a free dance performance to start the One Book Jr event at the Broomfield Auditorium.
-For more information about the performance and the One Book Jr event visit compass.broomfield.org/event/one-book-one-broomfield-junior.

 The project is intended to highlight the beauty and fantasy of the Alebrijes, as well as celebrate Hispanic Culture.
 The Alebrije is one of the many manifestations of popular Mexican art.
-Alebrijes are fantastical figures that are a hybrid of various animals, whether real or imaginary, and are characterized by their vibrant colors and elaborate details.
-Alebrijes Iluminados are inspired by the traditional cardboard Alebrije and are a modern way of presenting them, constructed from recycled materials, decorated in brilliant colors and illuminated from within by LED lights.
+Alebrijes are fantastical figures that are a hybrid of various animals, whether real or imaginary and are characterized by their vibrant colors and elaborate details.
+Alebrijes Iluminados are inspired by the traditional cardboard Alebrije and are a modern way of presenting them, constructed from recycled materials, decorated in brilliant colors, and illuminated from within by LED lights.
 These sculptures were made by Mexican artists Rubén Mica and Óscar Becerra.
-For more information about this exhibit visit CreativeBroomfield.com.

 One Book Jr.